SpectraL519/cpp-gl/README.md

 ## Overview

 * The goal of the project was to create a higlhy customizable, intuitive and easy to work with graph library for the modern C++ standards.
-* The `CPP-GL` library's implementation relies solely on the C++ standard library (it does not require installing any additional tools) and is designed to be compatible with the C++ standard tools, e.g. range-based loops, the `std::ranges` library, iostream operations, etc.
+* The `CPP-GL` library's implementation relies solely on the C++ standard library (it does not require installing any additional tools) and is designed to be compatible with the C++ standard tools, e.g. range-based loops, std algorithms, the [ranges library](https://en.cppreference.com/w/cpp/ranges), stream operations, etc.
 * The library relies heavily on [concepts](https://en.cppreference.com/w/cpp/language/constraints) to acheive abstraction instead of interfaces and abstract classes to minimize the overhead associated with virtual tables and dynamic dispatch.

 > [!NOTE]